PushNchat-com/sokoclick/sokoclick-docs/slot-system-architecture.md

 - Start and end times control visibility
 - Countdown timers show time remaining
 - Automated removal when time expires

+### Image Storage Integration

+The slot system is tightly integrated with the storage system:
+- Images are organized by slot number
+- When products expire or are removed, images are automatically cleaned up
+- Admins can directly upload images to specific slot folders
+- SEO benefits from consistent image URL patterns

 ### Search & Filtering